evasconcelos/chat/README.md

 ## How does it work

-Uses React and connects via websockets to a socket.io server.
+Uses React and connects via websockets to a simple socket.io server.

 ## How could we setup

 ### Requirements:

-* `node` v10.16 LTS
+- `node` v10.16 (or latest LTS)
-* `yarn` v1.17 Stable
+- `yarn` v1.17 (or latest Stable)

-This project was bootstrapped with Create-React-App, you can run it using :
-### `yarn start`
+- Run `yarn` to download all the dependencies.

+### How to run this project

+You will need two Terminal tabs to run this :

+- On the first one, run the server: `yarn socketio`
-Runs the app in the development mode.<br>
+- On the second tab, run the front-end in development mode: `yarn start`
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br>

-### `yarn build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+optimal builds for the front-end can be done using `yarn build` - the optimized build files will be located on the `/build` folder and ready to deploy in a real webserver or hosting service like netlify.